Unbabel/sparse_constrained_attention/README.md

 >> run_experiment.sh <gpuid> ro en csparsemax 0.2 guided &
 ```

-This will generate log files in the folder `../logs`.
+This will generate log files in the folder `logs`.

-Note: you need to adjust the DATA and ALIGNER paths in this script.
+Note: you need to adjust the DATA, ALIGNER, and OPENNMT paths in this script.

 ### Evaluation